glotchimo/gotato/README.md

 can then gamble (for fun and non-channel points because Twitch doesn't allow bots to interact with channel points)!

+**Note to readers:** the initial sprint of work on this project led to the creation of `gleam`, a Go framework for building command-driven Twitch bots.
+It's an improved version of some of the architecture seen here, so if you're interested in making bots, check it out!
+There's even a simple timer example in the repo that you can build and run to get an idea of how it works.

 ## Usage

 Building is of course the first priority, so assuming you have Go installed on